 and from this conclude that the first term must be large,

 Assume $\secondterm \leq \frac{1}{100} k \log n$.
-We will call a graph $G_i$ whose index $i \in X$ as {\em marked}, and a graph $G_i$ whose index $i \notin X$ as {\em unmarked}.
+Graphs $G_i$ where $i \in X$ will be called {\em marked} and graphs $G_i$ where $i \notin X$ will be called {\em unmarked}.
 As before, we will delete one of the sides of each unmarked $G_i$ independently at random from the vertex set of $G$.
-However, since this time there are different number of vertices on the two sides of $G_i$, we need to be more careful and choose the deletion probabilities cleverly.
-We do so as follows.
-For every unmarked $G_i$ independently, we delete all the vertices in $W_i$ with probability $p_i$ and all its vertices in $V_i$ with the remaining probability $1-p_i$.
+However, since this time there are different number of vertices on the two sides of $G_i$, we need to be more careful and choose the deletion probabilities carefully.
+For every unmarked $G_i$ independently, we delete all the vertices in $W_i$ with probability $p_i$ and all the vertices in $V_i$ with probability $1-p_i$.